rvsrnvsn/ICML2019/README.md

 + Mental simulation: the ability to predict what will happen, what could be what could have been, or "what if", or to infer what is or what was
   - Used to create mental models
   - Predictive, compositional, abstract, incomplete, causal, adaptive
-    * Predictive: Mental rotation of images, predicting whether stacked bjects will fall, etc.
+    * Predictive: Mental rotation of images, predicting whether stacked objects will fall, etc.
     * Compositional: Explorations of creative visual synthesis, art creation, etc.
     * Abstract: Relative position of objects based on word descriptions, scientific thought experiments (which spring will stretch further?)
     * Incomplete: Memory is a mental simulation that is reconstructing the past, visual game of "Telephone" morphing owl into cat, drawing logos encountered every day, etc.